Three Minute Thesis (3MT®)

 3rd Place - Sebastian Rowan, PhD in Civil & Environmental Engineering

-VIEW ALL THE 2025 PRELIMINARY AND FINAL ROUND PRESENTATIONS
+VIEW ALL 2025 PRELIMINARY AND FINAL ROUND PRESENTATIONS

 A single static PowerPoint slide is permitted.
 No slide transitions, animations, or "movement" of any description are allowed.
 The slide is to be presented from the beginning of the oration.